About

 Fiction on the Web is a labour of love.
 Every single story on here is hand-picked and carefully copyedited by me.
 Any money I make from donations is ploughed back into the site and related projects.
 I do this because I want to give authors a chance to get their work out there, and I love sharing great stories with the world.

-Fiction on the Web has been online and continuously publishing since July 1996, which makes it the oldest short stories website on the Internet.
+Fiction on the Web has been online and continuously publishing since July 1996, which makes it the longest-running short stories website on the Internet.
 Thousands of stories have been enjoyed by millions of readers.
+It will always remain free to read, free to submit.

-Click on this link to find out how to become a patron of FICTION on the WEB and get some exclusive content in return.
+Click on this link to find out how to become a patron of Fiction on the Web and get some exclusive content in return.
+For example, this post shows how the money from Patreon donations gets spent.

 Please take the time to leave comments on other people's stories, and I hope you enjoy the site.